jabinx92/my-portfolio-website/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm an aspiring software engineer based in San Francisco, CA specializing in building websites and applications with beautiful typefaces.
+I'm a software engineer based in San Francisco, CA specializing in building websites and applications with beautiful typefaces.